Zoocha/ZR-Security-bundle/README.md

-# Zoocha Security Recipe Installation Guide
+# ZR Security Recipe Installation Guide

-To install the Zoocha Security recipe, follow the steps below:
+To install the ZR Security recipe, follow the steps below:

 1. Open your terminal.
 2. Navigate to your project directory.